 Firms should provide the following information concerning investigational products:

 Additionally, the FDA recommends that firms provide payors with follow-up or updated information as any previously communicated information becomes outdated.

 “Communications between firms and payors that represent that an investigational product is FDA-approved/cleared or otherwise safe or effective for the purpose(s) for which it is under investigation would not be appropriate.”

 The Agency’s draft guidance includes several other questions and the accompanying answers.
 For additional information, view the FDA’s full document.

 January 25, 2017

 After various industry professionals and stakeholders expressed an interest in learning more about the FDA’s views on communications regarding medical products, the Agency has released two draft...

 January 5, 2016

 In December 2015, the FDA released a draft guidance, which provides IND sponsors with a number of recommendations and best practices for communicating with the FDA.
 Among those included in the draft...

-Last month, FDA published a draft guidance entitled, “Best Practices for Communication Between IND Sponsors and FDA During Drug Development.”
-The guidance was published with the intention of...
+On December 9, 2015, the FDA released a draft guidance entitled, “Best Practices for Communication Between IND Sponsors and FDA During Drug Development.”
+The guidance attempts to promote timely,...